 “We didn’t do it with temporary stimulus measures, but by empowering the private sector—by building the kind of legal, tax and regulatory climate that encourages private investment and spurs economic growth.

 “So why is the President and his Administration doing just the opposite?
 Why is he taking a course of action that puts bureaucratic barriers in the way of economic growth and jobs?
 Let’s frame that question in terms that matter to every American.

-“A week ago, newspapers across the country ran a story warning consumers that gasoline could rise to more than $4.00 a gallon this year.
+“A week ago, newspapers across the country ran a story warning consumers that gasoline could rise to

 “In the same week, we saw world markets react nervously to the standoff between the U.S. and Iran in the Strait of Hormuz—through which one-third of the world’s seaborne oil is now shipped.

 “Combine all of this with growing global demand for oil, especially in China, and we have a recipe for dramatically higher energy prices and more personal hardship for working Americans.

 “What will consumers say when gasoline returns to $4.00 a gallon?

 “What will they say when the cost of services and consumer goods rise because the cost of energy is driving up prices?

 “Yet the President is saying ‘no’ to the Keystone XL pipeline, he’s saying ‘no’ to a project that will bring more than 700,000 barrels of oil a day from our friend and ally, Canada, and he’s virtually assuring continued reliance on the Middle East.
 That makes no sense, and it’s a matter of great concern for our national security, particularly with what’s going on in Iran.

 “Last month the U.S. Senate passed a payroll tax cut measure that includes an important provision that I, along with Senator Richard Lugar, introduced to clear the way for construction of the Keystone XL pipeline.